 Executive Non-Executive Independent Director Role The Company's By-Laws prescribe that the President, who shall be a director, shall be the Chief Operating Officer of the Company and shall have general supervision and direction of the day to day business affairs of the Company.
 He is the official representative of the Company to the Board.
 He presents the Company's performance to the Board and serves as the link between Management and the Board.
 The Board's duty is to foster the long-term success of the Company and secure its sustained competitiveness in a manner consistent with its fiduciary responsibility, which it shall exercise in the best interest of the Company, its shareholders and other stakeholders.
-The Board is responsible for formulating the Company's vision, mission, strategic objectives, policies and procedures that shall guide its activities, including the means to effectively monitor Independent directors perform the same roles, duties and responsibilities as Non-Executive Directors.
+The Board is responsible for formulating the Company's vision, mission, strategic objectives, policies and procedures that shall guide its activities, including the means to effectively monitor Management's performance.
+The Board shall ensure a high standard of best practice for the Company and its stakeholders, as reflected in its numerous duties and responsibilities, including but not limited to the following: Implement a process of selection to ensure a mix of competent Independent directors perform the same roles, duties and responsibilities as Non-Executive Directors.
 Their role is to exercise independent judgment in carrying out their responsibilities as a director.
-An Independent Director also chairs the Audit Committee of the Board.
+An Independent Director also chairs the Audit and Risk Oversight Committee and the Corporate Governance Committee.